 Transcripts are issued at the written request of the student or appropriate institutions and officials.
-Students may complete a transcript request form at the Admissions Office.
+Students may complete a transcript request form at the Admissions Office or scan and e-mail the completed form to transcript@asumh.edu.
 Telephone requests for transcripts are not accepted.